Sumerian King List

-The SKL is preserved in several versions.
-Most of these date to the Old Babylonian period, but the oldest version dates to the Ur III period.
+The SKL is preserved in several versions, the first fragment of which was published in 1906 by Hermann Volrath Hilprecht, and the second in 1911 by Jean-Vincent Scheil.
+Most of these date to the Old Babylonian period, but the oldest version of the SKL dates back to the Ur III period.
 The clay tablets on which the SKL was recorded were generally found on sites in southern Mesopotamia.
 These versions differ in their exact content; some sections are missing, others are arranged in a different order, names of kings may be absent or the lengths of their reigns may vary.
 These differences are both the result of copying errors, and of deliberate editorial decisions to change the text to fit current needs.

 In the past, the Sumerian King List was considered as an invaluable source for the reconstruction of the political history of Early Dynastic Mesopotamia.
 More recent research has indicated that the use of the SKL is fraught with difficulties, and that it should only be used with caution, if at all, in the study of ancient Mesopotamia during the third and early second millennium BC.